intershop/helm-charts/charts/iom/docs/ToolsAndConcepts.rst

 IOM Helm-Charts
 ===============

 IOM Helm-charts is a package containing the description of all Kubernetes-objects required to run IOM in Kubernetes.
-IOM Helm-charts are provided by Intershop at https://repository.intershop.de/helm.
+IOM Helm-charts are provided by Intershop at https://intershop.github.io/helm-charts.
 To use IOM Helm-charts, you have to execute the following commands:

 .. code-block:: shell

   # Add all Intershop charts
-  helm repo add intershop https://repository.intershop.de/helm \
+  helm repo add intershop https://intershop.github.io/helm-charts helm repo update
-    --password '<password>' \
-    --username '<user name>'

   # Now the repo can be used to install IOM.
   # The following command was taken from the examples section.
 Without the preconditions described there, it will not work.